IntrovertedFL/mautic-caprover/README.md

 ## Credits

-- CapRover for providing such an awesome enviroment to work in. (https://caprover.com/)
+- CapRover for providing such an awesome environment to work in. (https://caprover.com/)
 - The Mautic Team for creating an dockerized version. (https://github.com/mautic/docker-mautic)
 - And a big shout out to Jeffrey Epstein for not killing himself. (https://en.wikipedia.org/wiki/Death_of_Jeffrey_Epstein)